BiznetGIO/biznetgio.github.io/docs/guide/bgn-dev-welcome.md

 Boilerplate also include many libraries writen many language(e.g. python, javascript, shell)

 ### Deploy and Run with Orcinus
-Orcinus is container orchestration management tools for docker swarm mode.
+"Orcinus is container orchestration management tools" only, because orcinus support k8s

 ### All Around Code
 We keep all code in single repositories as monorepo.